Gianfranco-gb/Projecte-Web/README.md

 # How to run:
 ### Requisites:
-* This project is used with [Pyhton 3.9](https://www.python.org/downloads/release/python-390/) version
+* This project is used with [Python 3.9](https://www.python.org/downloads/release/python-390/) version
 * [Django Framework 3.2](https://www.djangoproject.com/weblog/2021/apr/06/django-32-released/)
+* You will need to install all the requirements in requirements.txt
 * The only command you have to write down is:

       $ python manage.py runserver